paulSpades/justReload/README.md

 ## Use:

-Download and include the justReload script into your development view
+Download, copy in your js assets folder and include the justReload script into your development root view

-    <script src="../js/justReload.js"></script>
+    <script src="/js/justReload.js"></script>

 Instantiate the constructor to a new object